pradeeppandeyy/auto-docker-images/README.md

 # auto-docker-images
-Automate the docker image building process through Jenkinsfile. \n Work is in progress.
+Automate the docker image building process through Jenkinsfile.
+Work is in progress.